5G network architecture | 5G protocol stack

 5G network architecture

 Figure-1 depicts 5G network architecture.
+This is generic architecture.
 As shown 5G network uses flat IP concept so that different RANs (Radio Access Networks) can use the same single Nanocore for communication.
 RANs supported by 5G architecture are GSM, GPRS/EDGE, UMTS, LTE, LTE-advanced, WiMAX, WiFi, CDMA2000, EV-DO, CDMA One, IS-95 etc.

 Flat IP architecture identify devices using symbolic names unlike hierarchical architecture where in normal IP addresses are used.
 This architecture reduces number of network elements in data path and hence reduces cost to greater extent.
 It also minimizes latency.